jacobkrantz/NeuralSum/README.md

 # NeuralSum
 Abstractive Sentence Summarization with Attentive Neural Techniques.
 Presents a new way to evaluate auto-generated abstractive summaries.
+If you want to use this library to generate sentence summaries, contact us by email for the required data folder.
+Otherwise, you have to provide your own data, a way to process it, and change the configurations to point to where this data is located.

 ## Using Tensor2Tensor
-There are 5 scripts for using Tensor2Tensor models, 3 shell and 2 python.
-These scripts can be modified to utilize different models, data, and other parameters.
+This project uses the Tensor2Tensor library.
+The primary run script, `t2t.sh`, can be modified to utilize different models, data, and other parameters.
 For model-specific parameters, edit `/NeuralSum/NeuralSum/my_custom_hparams.py`.
-For using the crappy model that does not utilize Tensor2Tensor, start everything with `run.py`.
-This also allows you to play with Keras models quite rapidly.
-To do so, make model adjustments in `/NeuralSum/NeuralSum/summary_model.py`.

-#### Scripts:
+If you add custom hyperparameters, models, modalities, or problems, make sure they are all registered.
+For info on how to do that, take a look at the  [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor) source code and docs.

+#### Overview: Sequence of Events
-Use these for end to end model usage.
+Follow these steps for end to end model usage.
+The script `multirun.sh` does each of these steps for each experiment number specified.
-- `datagen.sh`: generate the data to be trained and tested with.
+1. Generate the data to be trained and tested with.
+Make sure the proper T2TProblem is selected.
-- `t2t-trainer.sh`: trains a model using the given parameters.
-- `decode.sh`: Run inputs through the model.
-Can either be done iteractively or from files.
-- `process_duc.py`: extract sentences and summaries for the raw folders of DUC2004 so that they can easily be evaluated against in the next script.
-Can be called for loading either DUC2003 or DUC2004 as such:
-`>>> process_duc.py 2003`
+Relevant command: `>>> ./t2t.sh datagen`
+2. Train the model on the data that has already been generated.
+This requires providing a T2TProblem, a T2TModel, and a registered HParams set.
+Relevant command: `>>> ./t2t.sh train`
+3. Prepare the test data to be tested against.
+This is the parsing of either DUC2003 or DUC2004 from their raw folders to flat files containing the sentences and the target summaries.
-`>>> process_duc.py 2004`
+Relevant command: `>>> python process_duc.py [--which_duc=(2003|2004)]`
-- `evaluate_on_duc.py`: evaluate the various scores of generated summaries against target summaries.
-Make sure that the global variable `DUC` is set either to `duc2003` or `duc2004` depending on which you want to use.
+4. Generate summaries from the trained model given the sentences of either DUC2003 or DUC2004.
+Make sure `DECODE_FILE` and `DECODE_FILE_OUT` in `t2t.sh` point to the DUC folder desired.
+Relevant command: `>>> ./t2t.sh decode`
+5. Score the generated summaries against the target summaries and print out a report with the results.
+If `save_report=True`, saves a json file to the reports folder.
+This script and all the evaluation metrics will soon be moved to a different repository.
+Relevant command: `>>> python evaluate_on_duc.py [--which_duc=(2003|2004)] [--save_report=(True|False)]`

 #### Hyperparameter Sets
 Hyperparameter sets (Hparams) are objects containing all parameters except certain decoding params.
 All sets are found in `my_custom_hparams.py`.
 - `exp_6`: base parameters for the Transformer.
-Used in experiments 1-6.
-- `exp_7`: "big" parameters for a more complex Transformer.
-- `exp_11` - `exp_14`: based off of `exp_6` with attention parameter modifications.
+All other hyperparameter sets are based off this set.
+- `exp_n`: subsequent experiments.
+Currently hparams set `exp_27` generates the highest ROUGE and VERT scores if you play with certain decoding parameters and training step numbers.

 #### T2T Problems
 Problems define the data used and which metrics to be included for EVAL mode.